The Hilbert Stack: Introduction

-The obstruction to extending infinitesimal deformations of the Hilbert stack is the dearth of ``formal GAGA'' type results (cf. \cite[\textbf{III}, \S5]{EGA}) for \emph{non-separated} schemes, algebraic spaces, and algebraic stacks.
+The difficulty in extending infinitesimal deformations of the Hilbert stack lies in the dearth of ``formal GAGA'' type results---in the spirit of \cite[III.5]{EGA}---for \emph{non-separated} schemes, algebraic spaces, and algebraic stacks.
 In this paper, we will prove a generalization of formal GAGA to non-separated morphisms of algebraic stacks.
-The proof of our version of non-separated formal GAGA requires the development of a number of foundational results on non-separated spaces, and consumes the majority of the paper.
+The proof of our version of non-separated formal GAGA requires the development of a number of foundational results on non-separated spaces, and forms the bulk of the paper.

-In the case of a separated morphism of algebraic stacks $\pi : X \to S$, the infinitesimal deformation theory of objects in the stack $\HS{X/S}$ is closely related to the infinitesimal deformation theory of coherent modules on $X$, and is described in \cite{MR2233719}.
-This relation affords computations, as it provides an abelian category, and thus short exact sequences.
-For a non-separated morphism of algebraic stacks $\pi : X \to S$, we were unable to do this.
-Thus, the deformation theory for the objects of the Hilbert stack becomes very similar to the deformations of a morphism of \emph{stacks} with a fixed target.
-The techniques of the cotangent complex of \cite{MR0491680} fail to capture this deformation theory.
-Moreover, in the case that $X$ is an algebraic stack, accurately describing the deformation theory requires one to work with $2$-stacks.

-Recasting the Hilbert stack as a moduli problem in derived algebraic geometry, as it appears in \cite{luriethesis}, allows us to elucidate the necessary deformation-theoretic information.
-The derived interpretation of the Hilbert stack also permits the application of Lurie's Representability Theorem \cite[Thm.\ 7.1.6]{luriethesis} to prove Theorem \ref{thm:main} in a manner more straightforward than what Artin's Criterion \cite[Thm.\ 5.3]{MR0399094} would allow in the generality of a morphism of algebraic stacks.

-It is worthwhile to observe that one may construct an algebraic stack parameterizing proper, flat, and finitely presented \emph{algebraic spaces} mapping quasi-finitely to an algebraic stack $X$ using the non-separated formal GAGA results of this paper, as well as a variant of Artin's Criterion \cite[Thm.\ 5.3]{MR0399094} appearing in \cite[Prop.\ 1.1 and 1.2]{starr-2006}---this implies Theorems \ref{thm:main}, \ref{thm:main2}, and \ref{thm:rest} in the case of algebraic spaces and schemes.